CLARION (cognitive architecture): Meta-cognitive subsystem

 The role of the meta-cognitive subsystem is to monitor, direct, and modify the operations of all the other subsystems.
 Actions in the meta-cognitive subsystem include: setting goals for the action-centred subsystem, setting parameters for the action and non-action subsystems, and changing an ongoing process in both the action and non-action subsystems.

 Learning

 Learning can be represented with both explicit and implicit knowledge individually while also representing bottom-up and top-down learning.
 Learning with implicit knowledge is represented through Q-learning, while learning with just explicit knowledge is represented with one-shot learning such as hypothesis testing.
-Bottom-up learning (Sun et al., 2001) is represented through a neural network propagating up to the explicit layer through the Rule-Extraction-Refinement algorithm (RER), while top-down learning can be represented through a variety of ways.
+Bottom-up learning is represented through a neural network propagating up to the explicit layer through the Rule-Extraction-Refinement algorithm (RER), while top-down learning can be represented through a variety of ways.

 Comparison with other cognitive architectures

-To compare with a few other cognitive architectures (Sun, 2016):
+To compare with a few other cognitive architectures: